NanboLi/FACTS/README.md

 # FACTS
-Implementation of "FACTS: A Factored State-Space Framework For World Modelling"
+PyTorch Implementation of "FACTS: A Factored State-Space Framework For World Modelling"

 Coming soon ...